BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

 #### Channel capacity

 As we said before both sides of the channel own a portion of its capacity.
 The amount on your side of the channel is called *local balance* and the amount on your peer’s side is called *remote balance*.
 Both balances can be updated many times without closing the channel (sending final balance to the blockchain), but the channel capacity cannot change without closing or splicing it.
+The total capacity of a channel is the sum of the balance held by each participant in the channel.
 Next chapter we will deep creating and paying invoices.

 ## Summary: Setting up a channel